NKID00/redstone-computer-utilities/README.md

 ### Commands (not fully implemented yet)

-Commands require at least permission level 2 (configurable).
-Specially, command `/rcu run` requires permission level 2 or higher, which is determined by the script.
+All commands provided by the mod require at least permission level 2 (configurable).
+Specially, command `/rcu run` may require higher permission level, which is determined by the script.
 This means that command blocks may not be able run it.

-`/rcu` (WIP)
+`/rcu`
 - Give the command source player a wand item (configurable, pink dye as default).

 `/rcu new <interface name> [option...]` (WIP)